All Hallows Church

 Broadwoodkelly Church is a Grade I Listed Building.
 It dates mostly from the fifteenth century (though some parts of the building are some 200 years older).
 Consisting of nave and south aisle, it boasts a charming 1523 original stained glass window in the north wall and a fairly massive sixteenth-century octagonal font.
 The whole building was extensively restored in 1869.
 The church organ, built by Telford & Telford of Dublin, dates from 1849 and was originally built as a house organ for Lord Thynne at Haynes Park in Bedfordshire.
 It is now highly regarded as an organ of its period still in its original condition.

 The church is Anglican, and the tradition is middle to high church.
-The current pattern of services is a mixture of Holy Communion and Morning Prayer.
+Usually each month we hold two services of Holy Communion and a monthly afternoon service intended for families in a less traditional form.
 To see details of times of services please click here

 The Priest in Charge is the Rev’d Helen Blaine of The Vicarage, Torrington Road, Winkleigh, EX19 8HR.
 Tel: 01837 83710